ligato/docs/docs/plugins/vpp-plugins.md

 ### Punt to Host Stack

-All incoming traffic that match the following criteria will be punted to the host:
+The plugin punts to the host all incoming traffic that match the following criteria:

 - Matching one of the VPP interface addresses.
-- Matching a defined L3 protocol, L4 protocol, and port.
+- Matching a defined L3 protocol, L4 protocol, and port number.

-Otherwise, drop the packets.
+- Otherwise, drop the packets.

 You can define an optional Unix domain socket path to punt traffic.
 You must include all mandatory traffic filter fields.

 The punt plugin supports two configuration items defined by different keys: L3/L4 protocol and IP redirect.
-The former defines the key as a `string` value.
-However, that value is transformed to a numeric representation in the VPP binary API call.
+The L3/L4 configuration item defines the key as a `string` value.
+However, the plugin transforms that value to a numeric representation in the VPP binary API call.

+If you define `"l3_protocol":"ALL"` in your configuration, keep in mind the following:

+- **Without socket registration**, exclusive for IP punt to host.
+<br></br>
-The usage of the L3 protocol, `ALL`, is exclusive for IP punt to host (without socket registration) in the VPP binary VPP API.
-If used for the IP punt with socket registration, the VPP agent calls the VPP binary API twice with the same parameters for both, IPv4 and IPv6.
+- **With socket registration**, IP punt results in the VPP agent calling the VPP binary API twice with the same parameters for IPv4 and IPv6.

-!!! danger "Important"
+!!!
+Note
     To configure a punt-to-host via a Unix domain socket, you must include a VPP startup config.
-Attempts to set punt without this file result in VPP errors.
+Attempts to set IP punt without this file cause VPP errors.
 An example startup-config is `punt { socket /tmp/socket/punt }`.
-The path must match the one in the NB data.
+The path must match `"socket_path":"/tmp/socket/path"` in your configuration.

 ---